-Another prerequisite to being a coach is to know your sport.
-A huge part of coaching is teaching players how to play well.
-This knowledge requires time and effort in learning about your sport.
+Another prerequisite to being a coach is to know your “stuff.”
+A huge part of leading is teaching others how to do their job well.
+This knowledge requires time and effort in learning about your job.
 You can’t teach what you don’t know.
-A lack of knowledge will make any coach ineffective.
-As Christian leaders, we should spend the time and effort getting to know God and the Bible.
+A lack of knowledge will make any leader ineffective.
+As Christian leaders, we should spend time and effort getting to know God and the Bible.
 Then we can lead and teach others.
 Again you can’t teach what you don’t know.
 People will benefit as we share what we have learned about God.
 Are you growing in your knowledge of God?

 2 Kings 1:1-2:25

 The Lord knows the days of the blameless, and their inheritance will be forever.